drewradcliff/website/_posts/astrillow.md

 <https://github.com/sirAMPR/astrillow-frontend>

 A full stack real-estate application to purchase asteroids.
 Built with React using WebGL for interactive 3D space maps.
-Backend built using DJango and JWT for authentication.
+Backend built using Django and JWT for authentication.